-405 Commonwealth was designed by architect James T. Kelley and built in 1900-1901 by Stephen Brennan, mason, for attorney Loren Griswold DuBois and his wife, to Mary Hurlbut (Miles) DuBois.
-They previously had lived at 298 Marlborough.
+405 Commonwealth was designed by architect James T. Kelley and built in 1900-1901 by Stephen Brennan, mason, for attorney Loren Griswold DuBois and his wife, Mary Hurlbut (Miles) DuBois.
 He is shown as the owner on the original building permit application, dated August 13, 1900.
-Mary DuBois is shown as the owner on the 1908, 1917, and 1928 Bromley maps.

 The rear of the lot on which 405 Commonwealth was built extends north to Marlborough Street and has a secondary street address of 454 Marlborough.

 Loren DuBois died in January of 1919.
-Mary DuBois continued to live at 405 Commonwealth until about 1936.
+Mary DuBois continued to live at 405 Commonwealth until her death in October of 1935.

-In October of 1937, she filed for permission to convert 405 Commonwealth from a single-famly dwelling into ten apartments.
-She subsequently abandoned the permit, but in October of 1938, she again field for (and subsequently received) permission to convert the house into ten apartments.
+On October 8, 1937, 405 Commonwealth was purchased from Mary DuBois’s estate by Josephine Jenison Wardrobe of Medford.
+She was a legal secretary and probably held the property on behalf of someone else.
+That same month, she filed for permission to convert 405 Commonwealth from a single-famly dwelling into ten apartments.
+She subsequently abandoned the permit, but in October of 1938, she again filed for (and subsequently received) permission to convert the house into ten apartments.

-By 1951, 405 Commonwealth was owned by Maurice M. Galer.
+On September 22, 1950, 405 Commonwealth was acquired from the Regans by Maurice M. Galer.
 He was a beverage manufacturer and later a real estate dealer in partnership with his sons, Lawrence Irwin Galer and Michael Master Galer.

 Maurice Galer died in January of 1968.
 405 Commonwealth became the property of the Maurice Galer Trust, which he had established on January 16, 1965, with Lawrence Galer, Michael Galer, and Leo Dunn as trustees.